provider image

 The bottom line

-MG is an autoimmune disorder that causes muscle weakness in the eyes, face, throat, and limbs.
+Myasthenia gravis is an autoimmune disorder that causes muscle weakness in the eyes, face, throat, and limbs.
 Diagnosis involves a strength exam, blood tests, and sometimes other testing.
-There’s no cure for MG.
-But there are many treatments to help with muscle weakness and save you from life-threatening complications of MG.
+There’s no cure for myasthenia gravis.
+But there are many treatments to help with muscle weakness and to prevent serious complications.

 why trust our exports reliability shield